afocommunity/suggestions/.github/README.md

 This Repo is to manage issues and suggestions for the All for One Community

-If you have a Bug or an Issue to report, [Create a New Ticket](https://github.com/afocommunity/suggestions/issues/new/choose)
+If you have a Bug or an Issue to report, or have a suggestion to improve the community, [Create a New Ticket](https://github.com/afocommunity/suggestions/issues/new/choose)

 ![Logo](https://avatars.githubusercontent.com/u/88752479?s=400&u=027d89f0f453524b8508b624a4c03fbe3db6c37e&v=4)